albar965/albar965.github.io/littlenavmap-faq.md

 [Safely open apps on your Mac](https://support.apple.com/HT202491).

 Alternatively, you can download the tool [Mac OS - CleanUp Quarantine Flags](https://forums.x-plane.org/index.php?/files/file/79828-mac-os-cleanup-quarantine-flags/) from x-plane.org, place this in the X-Plane base folder and run it to clean up the flags on all plugins at once.

+You can also use the tool [Sentinel](https://github.com/alienator88/Sentinel) to clear the quarantine flag of *Little Navmap* or the plugin by drag and dropping *Little Navmap* on the tool's window.

 #### To open _Little Navmap_ you need to install Rosetta [**▲**](#top) [🔗](#rosetta) {#rosetta}